Introduce the Components of Art: Subject Matter, Content, Form.

 Step 2: Look at your photographs on your computer, delete any that you do not want to use.
 In a local color printer, print the photos on regular paper.
 You may need to resize your images and reprint more copies.
 If using high-gloss magazine cut-outs scan the images and print them in regular paper.

 Step 3: Look at your photographs or the high-gloss magazine pages, which are interesting to you?
 Which compositions are interesting when put in a group?
-Using the printouts of the images you have chosen, trace in pencil the best format for the images with a ruler and cut them out with an Xacto knife and ruler, carefully cut out the objects in your compositions.
+Using the printouts of the images you have chosen, trace in pencil the best format for the images with a pencil and ruler.
+Next, cut them out carefully with an Xacto knife and ruler, the objects in your compositions.
 Remember that you are creating a grid, your cut-outs should be either in a square or rectangular shape.
 Think about how much of the background you need, how big should your subject matter be.
 Will your images overlap, will they butt up right against each other, or will they be separated by white space?
 Play around with your options to see which creates an interesting composition.
 What format is most appropriate for your subject?
 Your final collage must contain at least 12 images.

 Step 4: Start placing your images on the Bristol Board (do not glue them down yet).
 How big of a border do you want?
 This is up to you, but there should be at least a 1.5 inch white border around collage.
 Scale the images in Photoshop, print and cut them as needed.